TWMJFinal

 I barely slept last night.
 Surely, I’m over-tired from being away from home.
 But I believe there’s something more, a somewhat new experience.
 We are the heralds of a new era!

 When I finally collapsed into sleep in the early hours, a voice, clearer than a waking thought, commanded me: ‘Go home now.
 Do not return to Herod.’
-I woke instantly, the vision of the King's false smile and shifty eyes searing my memory.
+I woke instantly, the vision of the king’s false smile and shifty eyes searing my memory.

-When I shared the warning with Gaspar and Balthazar, they did not hesitate.
-Gaspar's affirmation was immediate: “The Star led us to find the new King.
-The people of these lands have the Scriptures; let them find him by their own writings.”
+When I shared the warning with my companions, they did not hesitate.
+Gaspar’s affirmation was immediate: ‘The star led us to find the new King.
+The people of these lands have the Scriptures; let them find Him by their own writings.’

 Day 232